Finslerian wormhole solution in the framework of modified gravity: Formalism of Finsler Geometry in Gravity

 Now we are considering $F_a$ stands for the anisotropic wormhole force, $F_h$ for the hydrostatic force, and $F_g$ for the gravity force.
 The formulas for $F_a, F_h$ and $F_g$ are provided by

 The following is the conservation equation

-The equations for $F_a, F_h$, and $F_g$ for the Finslerian wormhole space-time (\ref{Eq.27}) are obtained from Eqs. (\ref{Eq.53}-\ref{Eq.55}), and are used in Eqs. (\ref{Eq.68}-\ref{Eq.70}).
+The equations for $F_a, F_h$, and $F_g$ for the Finslerian wormhole space-time (\ref{eq.27}) are obtained from eqs. (\ref{eq.53}-\ref{eq.55}), and are used in eqs. (\ref{eq.68}-\ref{eq.70}).

 Since we are studying tideless wormholes, we taken $a(r)=$ constant implies $a^{\prime}(r)=0$.
-For this condition the force due to the contribution of gravity Eq. (\ref{Eq.74}) becomes zero in our study model.
-The tidal gravitational forces that traveler experiences must be minimal for the wormhole to be traversable.
-So that the condition $a^{\prime}(r)=0$ supports the features of a traversable wormhole.
-Because of this conservation equation (\ref{Eq.71}), becomes
+For this condition, the force due to the contribution of gravity equation (\ref{eq.74}) becomes zero in our study model.
+The tidal gravitational forces that travelers experience must be minimal for the wormhole to be traversable.
+So the condition $a^{\prime}(r)=0$ supports the features of a traversable wormhole.
+Because of this conservation equation equation (\ref{eq.71}), becomes

-We deduce that the Finslerian wormhole solution is in equilibrium because our observation in Eq. (\ref{Eq.75}) shows that the opposing effects of hydrostatic and anisotropic forces cancel each other.
+We deduce that the Finslerian wormhole solution is in equilibrium because our observation in equation (\ref{eq.75}) shows that the opposing effects of hydrostatic and anisotropic forces cancel each other.

-In Figs. \ref{fig13} and \ref{fig14}, the variation of the hydrostatic force $F_h$, and the anisotropic force $F_a$ against the radial coordinate $r$ with the change in the $\eta$ and at $r_0 = 0.5$ shown for distinct values of $\lambda$.
+In figs. \ref{fig13} and \ref{fig14}, the variation of the hydrostatic force $F_h$, and the anisotropic force $F_a$ against the radial coordinate $r$ with the change in the $\eta$ and at $r_0 = 0.5$ shown for distinct values of $\lambda$.

 Considering the following formulas are used to express the energy density gradient $\frac{d\rho}{dr}$, radial pressure gradient $\frac{dp_r}{dr}$, and transverse pressure gradient $\frac{dp_t}{dr}$, respectively,